Fazented/Python-FastLED/README.md

 #### To Do

 - [ ] Add preset colours next to colour picker
-- [ ] Add tabs for colours, effects, and configuration
+- [x] Add tabs for colours, effects, and configuration - not added content yet
 - [ ] Add effects for adressable LEDs
 - [ ] Add a way to configure COM port for arduino and LEDs in the program
 - [ ] Add command feedback for custom command box
 - [ ] Add a help tab with all the commands that can be sent
+- [ ] Artnet input for functionality with the Spectrum Lighting Controller
-- [ ] Make the code simpler and laid out better, with seperate files
+- [x] Make the code simpler and laid out better
-- [ ] Make serial work over binary
+- [x] Make serial work over binary - Not needed due to improvements to the arduino code
 - [ ] vim keybinds >:)

 #### Ideas